probcomp/Venturecxx/doc/type-system.md

 ------------------

 Venture has the following homogeneous unboxed container types:
-- Arrays of arbitrary Venture values stored unboxed
+- Arrays of arbitrary Venture values stored unboxed [TODO in Puma]
 - [TODO] Vectors of probabilities (currently called Simplex)
 - Matrices of floating point numbers
-- Symmetric matrices of floating point numbers (which are not actually represented differently from general matrices)
+- Symmetric matrices of floating point numbers (which are not actually represented differently from general matrices) [TODO in Puma]

-In Lite, the ArrayUnboxed representation tries to store the underlying objects in numpy arrays when possible, to avoid Python's boxes as well as Venture's.
+[TODO] In Lite, the ArrayUnboxed representation tries to store the underlying objects in numpy arrays when possible, to avoid Python's boxes as well as Venture's.

 Contracts
 ---------